bsherman/ublue-custom/README.md

 - Start with a base Fedora Silverblue 37 image
 - Removes Firefox from the base image
 - Adds the following packages to the base image:
+  - distrobox
+  - evolution (needed to easily add CalDAV/CardDAV sources for Geary/Calendar)
-  - distrobox and gnome-tweaks
+  - gnome-tweaks
+  - gnome shell extensions (appindicator, dash-to-dock, gsconnect)
+  - gsconnect (dependancies)
+  - just
+  - ratbagd (for Piper mouse management)
+  - shotwell (the flatpak version crashes accessing USB)
+  - tailscale
+  - wireguard-tools
 - Sets automatic staging of updates for the system
 - Sets flatpaks to update twice a day
+- Copies udev rules from [ublue-os/udev-rules](https://github.com/ublue-os/udev-rules)
-- Everything else (desktop, artwork, etc) remains stock so you can use this as a good starting image
+- Everything else (desktop, artwork, etc) remains stock

 ## Applications

-- All applications installed per user instead of system wide, similar to openSUSE MicroOS, they are not on the base image.
-Thanks for the inspiration Team Green!
+- Unlike the [ublue base image](https://github.com/ublue-os/base), flatpak applications are installed system wide, but are they are still not on the base image, as they install to /var.
+- Also unlike the [ublue base image](https://github.com/ublue-os/base), the "first run script" only executes for the default user which first logs into the system.
+We still use that process to customize flatpak refs and install default apps, but it only needs to run once as we install those apps to system.
+- Custom apps installed:
+  - Mozilla Firefox
+  - Brave Browser
+  - Geary
+  - DejaDup
+  - Extension Manager
+  - Flatseal
+  - Font Downloader
+  - Libreoffice
+  - Piper (mouse manager)
+  - Rhythmbox Media Player (music)
+  - Sound Recorder
-- Mozilla Firefox, Mozilla Thunderbird, Extension Manager, Libreoffice, DejaDup, FontDownloader, Flatseal, and the Celluloid Media Player
+  - and the Celluloid Media Player (video)
-- Core GNOME Applications installed from Flathub
+- Core GNOME Applications are installed from Flathub:
   - GNOME Calculator, Calendar, Characters, Connections, Contacts, Evince, Firmware, Logs, Maps, NautilusPreviewer, TextEditor, Weather, baobab, clocks, eog, and font-viewer

 ## Further Customization